Lifeline Medical Alert System Review 2025

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-Did you know that Lifeline was the first company to market a medical alert system in North America over 50 years ago?1 Fast-forward to today, and Lifeline continues to be an industry leader with a complete line of medical alert systems, from HomeSafe for in-home use to On the Go, an all-in-one wearable system designed for active older adults.
+Lifeline was among the first companies to market a medical alert system in North America over 50 years ago.1 Fast-forward to today, and Lifeline continues to be an industry leader with a complete line of medical alert systems, from HomeSafe for in-home use to On the Go, an all-in-one wearable system designed for active older adults.

-During my time as SeniorLiving.org’s Editor-in-Chief, I’ve tested many medical alert systems, and I was excited to try out Lifeline’s systems for myself.
+During my time as SeniorLiving.org’s editor-in-chief, I’ve tested many medical alert systems, and I was excited to try Lifeline’s systems for myself.
 I ordered both the HomeSafe and On the Go systems to give them a test drive.
-If you decide on the most basic choice, HomeSafe, you’ll want to conduct a range test to make sure it covers every room in the house and any areas directly outside the home, such as the front porch or garage.
 I found that both products were easy to set up and even easier to use.
-These are high-quality medical alert systems from a company with decades of experience.
+They didn’t make our list of the best medical alert systems, but from what I’ve seen during testing, these are high-quality medical alert systems from a company with decades of experience.

 What We Like About Lifeline

-- Trusted industry name: Because Lifeline has been around for nearly half a century, they’re a name in the industry you can trust.
+- Trusted industry name: Because Lifeline has been around for nearly half a century, they’re a name you can trust.

-- Lifeline Cares app: Lifeline offers an app called Lifeline Cares that lets you build a care circle of friends and family you want to keep in the loop.
+- My Lifeline app: Unlike LifeStation, Lifeline offers a mobile app called My Lifeline that lets you build a care circle of friends and family you want to keep in the loop.
 It also allows you to personalize call responses during an emergency to meet your needs.

-- Auto equipment replacement: When the battery in your help pendant runs low, it sends an alert to Lifeline, and the company automatically sends you a new replacement.
+- Auto equipment replacement: When the battery in your help pendant runs low, it sends an alert to Lifeline and the company automatically sends you a replacement.

-- Professional installation offered: Alert systems are designed to be easy to install, but I like that Lifeline still offers a professional installation option.
-Sometimes, it’s good to get a walkthrough of the system by a representative.
-MobileHelp's packages and Medical Guardian's systems don’t have this option, so I appreciate that they give users a choice.
+- Professional installation offered: Alert systems are designed for easy installation, but I like that Lifeline offers a professional installation option.
+MobileHelp’s packages and Medical Guardian’s system don’t have that option, so I appreciate that Lifeline gives users a choice.

 What We Dislike About Lifeline

-- Great value, but not the least expensive: Lifeline’s lowest-priced option, HomeSafe, is a few dollars higher than the entry-level pricing for Bay Alarm Medical systems.
-If you’re comfortable paying a bit more per month than the industry average, Lifeline’s systems are high quality, simple, and reliable.
+- Great value, but not the least expensive: Lifeline’s lowest-priced option, HomeSafe, costs a few dollars more than the entry-level pricing for Bay Alarm Medical systems.
+If you’re comfortable paying a bit more per month than the industry average, Lifeline’s systems are high quality, simple and reliable.

 - Activation and installation fees: Startup costs are involved.
-If you’d like to consider a system without any extra fees, consider providers we've reviewed like Aloe Care Health.
+If you’d like a system without any extra fees, consider other providers we've reviewed such as Aloe Care Health.

 - Uses AT&T service: Lifeline cellular and mobile systems use AT&T’s network, so you’ll need to have strong AT&T service if you want a cellular system.
 If you’re looking for a Verizon-based system, check out our Lively medical alert review.